Dre Campbell Farm

 14. BONIDE Liquid Copper Fungicide

-This copper-based fungicide is an excellent natural treatment for downy mildew and other plant diseases.
+This copper-based fungicide works well as a natural treatment for downy mildew and other plant diseases.

 Follow the package instructions for using BONIDE Liquid Copper Fungicide.
 Spray the affected plants.